-Faculty Evalution Plan, Department of Slavic, German, and Eurasian Studies
+Faculty Evaluation Plan, Department of Slavic, German, and Eurasian Studies

 To articulate the standards and procedures for the annual evaluation of faculty within the Department of Slavic, German, and Eurasian Studies.